 It’s not that our current strategy can’t get us results (it definitely can, and is), but I’m sensing that there is going to be a ceiling for our growth if we continue on this path.

 So what does this mean for us in terms of changes?

 To be honest, I’m not totally sure yet.

 A few things do come to mind, though:

 - Refining our content verticals and creating a writing team of industry experts for each one.

 - Hire a developer to create interactive tools within our content.
 We want readers to be able to “play around” with our content rather than just read words on a screen.

 - Refine our internal linking strategy and be more intentional with user paths for each piece of content.

-This is not an overnight project… or even a year long project.
+This is not an overnight project… or even a year-long project.
 I can’t even consider it a project, really.
 It’s more of a new “state of existence” for our business.
-But, I think you can expect to start seeing noticeable changes on DollarSprout within the next 3-6 months.
+But, I think you can expect to start seeing noticeable changes in DollarSprout within the next 3-6 months.